rrcobb/blog/src/pages/drafts/2018-12-26-startup-ideas.md

 ### <a id="sec-5-1"></a>Software Services

+There are tons of tools for developers.
+This space is hecka crowded.
+Still, there's always room for a few more entrants, particularly if they focus on making services that are comprehensible.

 #### simple-database

 **TLDR;** _What if we had database-as-a-service that was as easy as the new fleet of easy deployment services?_